-A migraine can last for hours to days.
-In some cases, the pain can become so unbearable that it is disabling.
-Some people may experience warning signs, such as an aura, a headache, flashes of light, blind spots, or body tingling, but this is not always the case.
+A migraine episode can last for hours to days.
+The pain can become so unbearable that it is disabling.
+Some people may also experience warning signs — such as an aura, flashes of light, blind spots, or tingling sensations — beforehand, but this is not always the case.

-Migraines are often compared to headaches, but it is important to note that a migraine is more than just a bad headache.
-It is actually a neurological disorder.
+People often compare migraine headaches to other types of headaches, but it is important to note that migraine is more than just a bad headache.
+It is actually a neurological condition.

-According to the Migraine Research Foundation, migraines are the third most prevalent and sixth most disabling illness in the world.
-They affect 38 million women and children in the United States.
-Migraines are also more common in women than men, affecting about 28 million women in America.
+According to the Migraine Research Foundation, migraine is the third most prevalent and sixth most disabling illness in the world.
+It affects around 39 million people in the United States.
+It is also worth noting that migraine is more common in women than in men, affecting about 28 million U.S. women.

-There is not a specific diagnostic test for ice pick headaches.
+There is no specific diagnostic test for ice pick headaches.
 Instead, the doctor will rely on the person’s description of their symptoms.

 This is a rare form of headache that tends to appear in adulthood.
-People experience symptoms, such as severe throbbing and pain, that are usually on one side of the face.
-This pain is typically around or behind the eye and occasionally the back of the neck.
+People experience symptoms, such as severe throbbing and pain, that usually only affect one side of the face.
+This pain is typically around or behind the eye but occasionally at the back of the neck.

-Attacks can occur 5-40 times per day and last for 2–30 minutes.
+Episodes can occur five to 40 times per day and last for 2–30 minutes.
 Paroxysmal hemicranias occur more often in women than in men.

 Symptoms include infrequent, sudden burning or shock-like facial pain that can last from a few seconds to 2 minutes.
-The attacks can occur in quick succession for up to 2 hours.
+The episodes can occur in quick succession for up to 2 hours.

 This rare headache disorder involves the occipital nerves.
 These two pairs of nerves start near the second and third bones at the top of the spine.

-People generally complain of pain that starts at the base of the skull close to the nape of the neck.
+People generally experience pain that starts at the base of the skull, close to the nape of the neck.
 The pain can then spread to the area behind the eyes and to the back, front, and side of the head.

-Treating an ice pick headache can be tricky.
-Ice pick headaches typically do not require any treatment.
-The pain is so brief that medicines such as painkillers do not often help.
-These headaches can occur once or several times per day, at regular intervals, but never last long.
+Treating an ice pick headache can be difficult.
+Since the pain is so brief, medications such as pain relievers do not often help.
+These headaches can occur once or several times per day, at regular intervals, but they never last long.

-However, people who are experiencing lots of painful episodes may want to try some of the treatment options that are available.
-There are some drugs available that do work.
+However, people who experience many painful episodes may want to try some of the available treatment options.